mengjx855/25-CF-IBD-MGX/README.md

 - FigureX: the scripts and necessary files for each figure

 > If you find this code useful, we would appreciate if you cite our paper (in preparing).
+> Meng, Jin-Xin, et al. "Landscape of colonization factors in human gut microbiome and their association with inflammatory bowel disease."
+(2026).